-More than anything, however, Search engine optimization is about uncovering and fixing website conditions that could prevent your amazing content from being located in the first place.
+Keyword/ Keyword Phrase integration is a valuable part of content optimization, but the keywords are more about utilizing the language your audience uses compared to anything else.
+More than anything, however, Search engine optimization is about uncovering and fixing website conditions that could prevent your amazing content or blog post from being located in search engines in the first place.

 Here are four things you need to contemplate when optimizing content:

-If it is too regular, you’ll conquer your audience.
+If it is too regular, you’ll conquer your audience by the search volume.
 If it is too rare, you run the risk that they never come back.
 There’s no right or wrong answer, but the most important purpose is that content optimization is not just about what is being published, but how frequently it’s published and the quality of what is being published.

-Obviously, if the content subject matter is not related to its target audience, it might barely be described as optimized.
+Obviously, if the primary content subject matter is not related to its target audience, it might barely be described as optimized.
 Here we find the essential distinction between content optimization and internet search engine optimization.
 A piece of content might be nicely tailored to search engines, but totally miss the mark with regards to its intended audience.

 Does the content address topics the audience is interested in?

 Does it get readers intrigued in service or a brand new product, even when it is done indirectly?
+Does it generate leads?